 Right.
-But I think it's a problem if you try to go from the Jesuit thinkers [INAUDIBLE] to Thomas Jefferson and Locke and say, oh, well, they're all doing the same thing.
+But I think it's a problem if you try to go from the Jesuit thinkers, Bellarmine and so on, to Thomas Jefferson and Locke and say, oh, well, they're all doing the same thing.
 So it's OK for us.
 I mean, one has to be careful about that.
 And I think that means that as a pure sort of conveyor of the history of ideas, there's a lot of eyebrows to be raised, and so he's important as a cultural figure and as somebody working hard to move his religious tradition into the position that they're going to adopt at Vatican II.

 And it mentioned John Newhouse and some of the first things folks have actually used Murray in, you know, over the last decade.

 It tells you something.